icha024/spring-boot-starter-cloudant/README.md

 spring.data.cloudant.disableSSLAuthentication=false   #Defaults to false.
 ```
 ### Bluemix (CloudFoundry) Configuration
-When using Bluemix (CloudFoundry), will client will automatically use the Cloudant service binded to the app instead of the Spring configuration.
+When using Bluemix (CloudFoundry), the client will automatically use the Cloudant service binded to the app instead of the Spring configuration.

 Bluemix's VCAP_SERVICES environment variable containing a Cloudant service will always take precedence over any Spring configuration.
 This is useful - Local development will use the Spring configuration properties, and promoting it to Bluemix will automatically use the environment configured instance.
 If Spring's configuration is desired, just remove the Cloudant service binding from your Bluemix app.